Shankaracharya Swami Shantanand Saraswati

 Dandi Swami Vasudevanand

-There is more than one claimant to the seat of Shankaracharya of Jyotirmath, in fact there are reports that Swami Madhavashram is now the 'official' Shankaracharya of Jyotirmath.
+There is actually one more claimant to the seat of Shankaracharya of Jyotirmath.
+It is said that Swami Madhavashram, a disciple of Swami Krishnabodhashram, now sees himself as the 'official' Shankaracharya of Jyotirmath.

 Swami Madhavashram